 Learn more | Get Aura | Get Experian IdentityWorks |

 Aura's privacy policy clearly states that it doesn't sell your data.
 We did spot a red flag in a section stating that Aura collects information to provide its services.
-It mentions that it may use your information to promote co-branded offers with its partners, but we'd prefer not to received unsolicited advertisements.
+It mentions that it may use your information to promote co-branded offers with its partners, but we'd prefer not to receive unsolicited advertisements.

 Experian also states that you have the right to opt out from "sale, sharing, processing, and use of personal information for sales, certain profiling, or targeted advertising," so at least you have some control over your data.